Black holes in 4D Einstein-Maxwell-Gauss-Bonnet gravity coupled with scalar fields: Introduction

 \section{Introduction}

 Lovelock's theory suggests that Einstein gravity can be modified with higher derivative terms, with second order equations of motion \cite{ll1,ll2}.
-One example of such a theory is the well-known Einstein-Gauss-Bonnet (EGB) gravity.
+One example is the well-known Einstein-Gauss-Bonnet (EGB) gravity.
 Increasing interest has been put on this sort of gravity in $4$-dimensional spacetime.
-Recent research \cite{lcs} gives a method to realise it through rescaling Gauss-Bonnet coupling constant $\tilde{\alpha}\to\alpha/(D-4)$, and taking $D\to4$ to obtain spherically symmetric 4D black hole solutions with non-vanishing Gauss-Bonnet term.\\ The strategy is quite straightforward.
-Considering an action with the contribution from the Gauss-Bonnet term after the rescaling of Gauss-Bonnet constant $\tilde{\alpha}$, one obtains
+Recent research \cite{lcs} presents a method to realise it through rescaling Gauss-Bonnet coupling constant $\tilde{\alpha}\to\alpha/(D-4)$, and taking $D\to4$ to obtain spherically symmetric 4D black hole solutions with non-vanishing Gauss-Bonnet term.\\ The strategy is quite straightforward.
+Considering an action with the contribution from the Gauss-Bonnet term after the rescaling of Gauss-Bonnet constant $\tilde{\alpha}$, one has

 The action then yields the equations of motion: